Which salt is best for my water softener?

 Harveys have, in recent years, become so worried about the damage that the impure salt is causing that they have now created a new patented smaller curved block salt which enables them to guarantee the quality and thus protect the customer guarantee.
 You will, however, need one of their new machines, such as the Minimax Innova, for this salt.
-If you have one of their older models, then just make sure you are purchasing a Harveys, Aquasol or Kinetico branded salt.
+If you have one of their older models, just make sure you purchase a Harveys, Aquasol or Kinetico branded salt.

 An example of Grade B Block Salt

 Here is a customer's home we were in recently.
 They have been using Grade B block salt.

 They have only been using this salt for a short period, so we have been able to give them the right advice and clean out their cabinet and brine system.
 The black build-up in the bottom of the brine system is very damaging to block salt softeners that operate on a pure brine solution.
 It is so damaging because it coats the plastics of the softener with a marine slime, impacting the ability of the softener to work.

 Once again, if you are in doubt, Hydroworks offer a FREE Health Check; you are more than welcome to ask us to come and check your softener for you and give you the best advice.